cite-architecture/CitableBase.jl/docs/src/citable.md

-Now we can imlement the three functions of the `CitableTrait` interface.
+Now we can implement the three functions of the `CitableTrait` interface.

 All citable resources are identified by a `Urn`, which can be found with the `urn` function.